dewodt/pasta-recipes/README.md

 - GDSC ID: 220020012

 # 🗒️ Source
-The pasta recipes used in this project can be found in this [link](https://www.bbcgoodfood.com/recipes/collection/pasta-recipes).
+- The old hardcoded pasta recipes used in this project can be found in this [link](https://www.bbcgoodfood.com/recipes/collection/pasta-recipes).
+- The new pasta recipes called from an API can be found in this [link](https://www.themealdb.com/api.php).